Discrete-time Quantum Walks in Qudit Systems: Discussion

-The Figure \ref{qvs} shows the variation in number of steps for the binary, ternary, 4-ary and 5-ary quantum systems and it clearly shows that the 5-ary quantum systems outperforms the binary, ternary and 4-ary quantum systems quite comprehensibly.
+\paragraph{Comparative analysis of DTQW for different quantum systems} Figure \ref{qvs} shows the variation in the number of steps for the binary, ternary, 4-ary, and 5-ary quantum systems and it clearly shows that the 5-ary quantum systems outperform the binary, ternary, and 4-ary quantum systems quite comprehensibly.